TLR offers two sets of shock o-rings for the 22. There are three set-ups you can use with these two sets of shock o-rings.

 We have found that the shocks perform better as an emulsion shock over the stock bladder compensated shock.
 We have found that the emulsion shock lands better, has a better balance, and increased grip.
 There are two easy ways to turn your stock bladder compensated shocks into emulsion shocks.

-On the left is Option 1.
-This is the new shock cap o-ring included in LOSA5006.On the right is Option 2, a standard shock bladder where the center has been cut out with a pair of scissors.
+On the right is Option 2, a standard shock bladder where the center has been cut out with a pair of scissors.
 By installing option 1 or 2 this will turn your bladder compensator shock into an emulsion shock.
 After doing this tip you will need to follow the directions to properly bleed an emulsion shock.

 TIP 4